netdata/netdata/claim/README.md

 sudo netdata-claim.sh -token=TOKEN -rooms=ROOM1,ROOM2 -url=https://app.netdata.cloud -id=$(uuidgen)
 ```

+The agent _must be restarted_ after this change.

 ## Claiming reference

 In the sections below, you can find reference material for the claiming script, claiming via the Agent's command line